jkendall327/CivitaiFirehose/README.md

 I typically organise my media in an app called the Hydrus Network, so I additionally added some functionality to quickly send interesting images to it for download via its built-in REST API.

+At some point I will try to document my design choices here, but most of the choices should be fairly unsurprising.

+I make no claim this code will be useful to anyone else, but you're welcome to use it if you would like to.

+Compilation should be as simple as 'dotnet run'.

 ## TODO
 - Let users enter own search term/query for more specialised live hose
 - Let users change sort mode etc. in UI, rather than editing config